-Avant is focused on creating long term value for its shareholders and establishing itself as a premier craft cannabis company.
+Avant is focused on creating long-term value for its shareholders and establishing itself as a premier craft cannabis company.
 As such, the Company has established the following key strategic areas of focus:

 - 1. Continue growing market share by increasing production, refining prices and packaging, maintaining superior product quality, and increasing overall brand awareness. - 2.
-New product innovation to maintain its competitive edge as a top producer of premium cannabis products. - 3.
+New product innovation to maintain the Company's competitive edge as a top producer of premium cannabis products. - 3.
 Further expansion into international cannabis export markets. - 4.
 Operate in a cost-efficient manner to ensure efficiency and maximize output. - 5.
-Actively pursue acquisitions or outsourced manufacturing opportunities to fulfill demand in Canada and internationally.
+Actively pursue acquisitions, internal expansion, or outsourced manufacturing opportunities to fulfill consumers demand in Canada and internationally.